tomasalmeida/kafka-boom-boom/README.md

 * DC-B: kafka-3, kafka-4, ZK-3

 We simulate a DC network split only on the inter-broker protocol level.
-Data is produced and ISR is updated.
+ISR is correctly updated, first event is persisted and visible once the network is back.

 ### Scenario 8 - Inter-Broker protocol DC connection loss with partition leader and controller in different DC